Tjilik Riwut: Writings

 ("Introducing Central Kalimantan and the Development of the City of Palangka Raya") (1962).

 Personal life

-He was married to Clementine Suparti, an ethnic Javanese Roman Catholic woman (for he converted via baptism prior to his marriage) and together they had four children namely Emiliana Enon Herjani, Theresia Nila Ambun Triwati, a Dayak writer, Anakletus Tarung Tjandra Utama and A. Ratna Hawun Meiarti.
+He was married to Clementine Suparti, an ethnic Javanese Roman Catholic woman (for he converted via baptism prior to his marriage) and together they had five children namely Emiliana Enon Herjani, Anastasia Ratna Hawun Meiarti, Theresia Nila Ambun Triwati, a Dayak writer, Ida Riwut, and Anakletus Tarung Tjandra Utama.
 In addition, he also had a uniquely close relationship with president Sukarno, with him being labeled a "Sukarnoist" during the transition to the New Order.
 In a 2004 documentary, former governor of North and Central Sulawesi A. A. Baramuli said of him to be "most loved by Bung Karno."